Vmichel91/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Add Internet Information Services
+-Install or enable Internet Information Services
-- Add MySQL 5.5
+-Add MySQL 5.5
-- Add all simple versions of x86 PHP up to v7.3
+-Add all the simple versions of x86 PHP up to version 7.3 -Install osTicket version 1.15.8
-- Install osTicket v1.15.8
-- Reload IIS (open IIS, Stop and Start the server)
-- Enable extensions in IIS
+-Restart IIS by opening it and stopping and starting the server -Enable the required extensions in IIS
-- Refresh the osTicket site in your browser and observe the changes
-- Clean up files for optimal use
+-Refresh the osTicket site in your browser to observe the changes -Clean up files for optimal performance.

 <h2>Installation Steps</h2>